Slain: Back From Hell

 “The atmosphere is augmented by fantastic music and flavor narrative that complete the dark, gothic environment and works on the same vibes that made Diablo or Symphony of the Night so engrossing.”

-“The game itself felt like it was trying way too hard to be 'edgy' and 'cool' and it just came off as an edgelord cringefest to me.
-The traps blending in with the rest of the overdesigned set pieces littering the stage made it difficult to navigate, detracting from the intended atmosphere.”
+“The game itself felt like it was trying way too hard to be 'edgy' and 'cool' and it just came off as an edgelord cringe-fest to me.
+The traps blending in with the overdesigned set pieces made it hard to distinguish what was part of the atmosphere and what was a trap, leading to flawed design by a developer who obviously has talent.”

 “The atmosphere, which is visually stimulating, falls lower than flat due to its repetitive sounds and music.”